Doctor of Philosophy

 Upon entry into the Program, each student is assigned an official faculty advisor by the Graduate Studies Committee.
 The student and advisor are required to meet at least twice per semester to discuss the student’s course selection, progress in the Program, thesis or dissertation projects, and the like.
 This assignment may be changed if both the student and the advisor deem such a change to be beneficial to the student’s program of study.
 After Unit I review, each student’s advisor is to prepare an annual written evaluation of the student’s program, which is to be added to the student’s academic file, as required by the Graduate School.
 Students and their advisor commonly discuss program proposals at pre-registration or registration, and both parties are encouraged to engage in enduring conversation.
 The Director of Graduate Studies is always available for counsel and discussion and to review a student’s program file.

 Passing-level graduate work is reported with the grade B or B+; superior graduate work is reported with the grade of A or A-.
 Superior graduate performance is the standard for continued success in the Religion Graduate Program.
+A student may not continue into Unit II with three or more grades of B, B+, or below in the required foundations courses.

 Transfer of Previous Graduate Study Credits